PrincetonUniversity/job_defense_shield/docs/index.md

 # Defend the Hardware

 Job Defense Shield is a software tool for identifying and reducing instances of underutilization by the users of high-performance computing systems.
-The software sends automated email alerts to users and creates reports for system administrators.
+The software can (1) send automated email alerts to users, (2) create reports for system administrators, and (3) automatically cancel GPU jobs at 0% utilization.
 Job Defense Shield is a component of the [Jobstats](https://github.com/PrincetonUniversity/jobstats) job monitoring platform.

 Most popular feature: